What is the best iPad for pilots? Find a suitable iPad for your flying state.

 What is your actual purpose for using the iPad for flying?

-A small screen may not be suitable to load all your maps, and you will have to zoom in for a more unobstructed view.
+A small screen may not be suitable for loading all your maps, and you will have to zoom in for a more unobstructed view.

 iPad is not only a fancy tool you buy, but a pilot must buy it for actual flying purposes.
 An iPad enhances your performance inside the cockpit.
 So purchase an iPad that will serve the purpose flawlessly.